 When to Use the Mood's Median Test

-Then, input your data in columns A:E and include your alpha in cell H3 (0.05 is default):
+Then, input your data in columns A:E and input your alpha in cell H3 (0.05 is the default.)

 Variables are Related (Medians are the same for both groups)